Table of contents

 - They summarize, at a high level, why your skill set makes you the best person for the job.

-If core competencies are so important to the operation of a business, then they’re important to job seekers.
-Your resume should connect to these qualities that give companies an edge in the market.
+If core competencies are so important to the operation of a business, then they’re important for your job search.
+Your resume should reflect the qualities that give companies an edge in the market.

 But how do you identify them?
 A case study from tech will give us some insight.